Discovering cool and unique places in the US

 Located in New Mexico just 70 miles north of El Paso, Texas, is the White Sands National Monument.
 Inside the park, you’ll uncover exotic white sand dunes that you’d expect to find in a beach rather than a remote desert.

 Interestingly, the sand dunes get their white color and soft texture from gypsum crystals, which are a special sulfate mineral.
 The White Sands National Monument is the largest gypsum dune field in the world.
-It’s also one of the most beautiful and unique places to visit in the US.
+It’s also one of the most amazing places to visit in the US.

 Badlands National Park is known for its rugged rock formations and sharply sloping canyons.
 Its vibrant spires and pinnacles were formed by extreme wind and water erosion.